Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Design Evaluation

-GADRAS was used to illustrate the observable spectrum in the detector as well as verify assumptions about peak resolution.
+GADRAS was used to illustrate the observable spectrum in the $^{137m}$Ba detector as well as verify assumptions about peak resolution.
 GADRAS uses a combination of first-principles calculations and empirical data to generate a realistic measured gamma spectrum~\cite{GADRAS}.
-A comparison of the average detector response for the two $^{137m}$Ba spectrometers is shown in Figure~\ref{fig:gadras_example}.
-It can be seen that the different peaks listed above can be clearly resolved, allowing their use as separate regression features.
+A comparison of the average detector response for the two $^{137m}$Ba spectrometer designs is shown in Figure~\ref{fig:gadras_example}.
+It can be seen that the gammas around 661 keV can be clearly resolved, justifying their use as separate regression features.
 GADRAS was only used for verification and not for dataset generation.
 There is no expectation of separating any peaks with scintillators, so the corresponding spectrometers were not simulated in GADRAS.